rbisdorff/Digraph3/docSphinx/tutorial.rst

     *Figure* 15: Random graph of order 8 generated with edge probility 0.4

 We may check that this graph and its dual are transitively orientable by computing for both an oriented digraph with the :py:func:`graphs.Graph.computeOrientedDigraph` method.
-The :code:`PartiallyDetermined=True` flag is required here in order to orient only the actual edges of the graphs.
-Relations between vertices not linked by an edge will be put to the indeterminate characteristic value 0.
-This will allow us to compute later on convenient disjunctive digraph fusions.

 >>> og = g.computeOrientedDigraph(PartiallyDetermined=True)
 >>> print('Transitivity degree: %.3f' % (og.transitivityDegree))